Matrix polynomial

+Note that $P(A)$ has the same dimension as $A$.

 A matrix polynomial equation is an equality between two matrix polynomials, which holds for the specific matrices in question.
 A matrix polynomial identity is a matrix polynomial equation which holds for all matrices A in a specified matrix ring Mn(R).

+Matrix polynomials are often demonstrated in undergraduate linear algebra classes due to their relevance in showcasing properties of linear transformations represented as matrices, most notably the Cayley–Hamilton theorem.

+The determinant of a matrix polynomial with Hermitian positive-definite (semidefinite) coefficients is a polynomial with positive (nonnegative) coefficients.